ePages-de/epages-devportal/_posts/2019/2019-04-01-a-time-travel-through-our-latest-hackathon.md

 - What will I learn when participating?
 - Whom would I work with?

-A hackathon is the perfect chance to work together with colleagues that you don't work with on a daily basis.
+A hackathon is the perfect chance to collaborate with colleagues that you don't work with on a daily basis.
 Maybe even with colleagues from different locations.
 We can even build small "feature teams" for the two days.